Mariede/zenos/README.md

  * Array containing **all the elements** that exists inside the map (map elements).
  * Can be structures, walls, towers, doors, keys, food, ornaments, objects, monsters, ...
  * If it has a life property, can use a moving "aggro" algoritm.
+ * Element aggro range increases when get hitted by a player.
  * Can have actions like shoot or hit.

 ### Json element
  * **id**: Mandatory.
 A number that specifies a unique identifier for the element.
+   > **Only map elements can have** a property called id - players and map objects must have an id, but not called this way
  * **name**: Optional.
 The name of the element.
 Can appear at hit log.
  * **life**: Optional.
 If the element has a life property it can take hits and be destroyed.
    > If life property exists, when it reaches zero the element will disappear from the map